gvwilson/thirdbit/teaching/extras.md

 'learning'?" and, "Who gets to decide?"

-The second perspective is _[situated learning](gloss.html#situated-learning)_, which focuses on how _[legitimate peripheral participation](gloss.html#legitimate-peripheral-participation)_ leads to people becoming members of a _[community of practice](gloss.html#community-of-practice)_.
-Unpacking those terms, the situated learning perspective focuses on the transition from being a newcomer to being accepted as a peer by those who already do the activity in question.
-Situated learning is directly relevant to our learners, many of whom ease into scientific computing by doing small tasks that experienced practitioners would regard as straightforward, but who learn how to take on bigger and more novel challenges both from what they do and from the feedback (and welcome) it elicits.
-It is equally relevant to our instructors (i.e., you), who are approaching evidence-based teaching in the same way.
+The second perspective is _[situated learning](gloss.html#situated-learning)_, which we discussed in [Building Community](community.html).
 For example, Software Carpentry aims to serve researchers who are exploring data management and programming on their own (legitimate peripheral practice) and make them aware of other people doing that work (simply by attending the workshop) and the best practices and ideas of that community of practice, thereby giving them a way to become members of that community.
-Situated learning thus describes why we teach, and recognizes that teaching and learning is necessarily rooted in a social context.
+Situated learning thus describes why we teach, and recognizes that teaching and learning are always rooted in a social context.
 We then depend on the cognitivist perspective to drive *how* we teach the specific content associated with the community of practice.

 > **Other Perspectives**
 >